Omnipod Pump

 Notification Settings¶

-- Expiration Reminder Default: changes the reminder time for any future pod (not the current one)
+- Expiration Reminder Default: changes the reminder time in hours before expiration

-- Low Reservoir Reminder: changes the reminder level for the current pod and all future pods
+- Low Reservoir Default: changes the reminder level in units

-- Critical Alerts: Information row about which alerts can be silenced by phone settings
+Critical Alerts provides information about which alerts can be silenced by phone settings and Silent Pod mode.

 Confidence Reminders¶